wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 The "root server" is a standalone Web site, but "satellite servers" are set up to point to the "root."
 This is a "satellite," set up as a WordPress plugin.
 It is very easy to install and use.
 It has an administration panel that lets you choose a map center, designate the root, set up the map zoom, and whether or not older browsers are supported.

+<strong>CAUTION:</strong> Be extremely cautions in upgrading to the 2.0 version, as it represents a MAJOR departure from the 1.X versions!
+The styling, especially, has been affected.
+If you have customized your installation, you'll probably need to redo it.
+We recommend that you create a custom "theme," by modifying one of the supplied themes.

 == Installation ==

 1. Upload `the bmlt_plugin` directory to the `/wp-content/plugins/` directory